The leading specialists in cultural walking tours

 The Kudu prefers to travel in small groups of up to twelve members, not in huge herds!

-In February of 2016, Fi Lowry, the founder and, on many tours, the intrepid leader, decided to step back from her directorial duties and hand over ownership of Kudu to her long-standing business partner, Tereza Lvova, and David Owen, a great fan of the Kudu ethos.
-Tereza and David are determined to maintain the same standards, the same small groups, the same untrodden paths, though they rather hope that more Kudus will join them in more places in the coming years.
-Fi will continue to lead tours with the same joie de vivre.
+The company was founded in 1999 by Fi Lowry.
+In 2016 Fi decided to step back from her directorial duties and hand over ownership of Kudu to her long-standing business partner, Tereza Lvova, and David Owen, a great fan of the company ethos.
+Fi continued to lead Kudu tours until 2025.

 GUIDES AND TOUR MANAGERS